Gotham City, 2 AM:

 What would you think, mused Batman, if you knew that she had done that because I had lost faith in my ability to handle the problems?

 Batman’s thoughts flashed back to the months following the defeat of the Anti-Monitor.
 In October, the Batman and his allies had just recaptured the group of Gotham’s worst super-villains after Ra’s al Ghul had engineered the mass prison break, but most were still on the loose, both of the costumed and non-costumed variety.
-Then the Swamp Thing attacked Gotham and left the city plagued with aggressively expanding plants, leaving the city with two major problems on its hands.
+Then the Swamp Thing attacked Gotham and left the city plagued with aggressively expanding plants, leaving the city with two major problems on its hands, the second one contributing to the first as it made pursuit of escaped criminals much more difficult.

 Shortly after, as he struggled to maneuver through the thick foliage while on the trail of the slippery Black Mask — one of the remaining escapees — it had struck him.
 All of the losses, the defeats, the tragedies of the Crisis and its aftermath suddenly overwhelmed him.
 He had broken off the pursuit and returned home.
 Casting his cape and cowl over the main computer console in the Batcave, he had gone up to his study, the same place where he had first been inspired to don the guise of a bat in his crusade against crime.
 There, he sat slumped in a chair before the fireplace.